bytecodealliance/wasmtime/cranelift/docs/testing.rst

 ----------

-This is one of the simplest file tests, used for testing the conversion to and from textual IL.
+This is one of the simplest file tests, used for testing the conversion to and from textual IR.
 The ``test cat`` command simply parses each function and converts it back to text again.
 The text of each function is then matched against the associated filecheck directives.